 The reserve supports a range of fauna including bandicoots and over 70 native bird species.
 Several rare beetles and herbaceous plants also occur there.

-There are bar-b-que facilities here and the reserve is home to southern Tasmania’s only disc golf course.
+There are BBQ facilities and the reserve is home to southern Tasmania’s only disc golf course.

 Access is via Wakehurst Road, Austins Ferry.

 Gould’s Lagoon in Granton was designated as a wildlife sanctuary in 1938 at the request of the owner at the time, Arthur Gould.
 It is a particularly important refuge for water birds which use the area for resting, feeding and breeding.
 A viewing platform can be accessed by a boardwalk across the water.
 This is a great place to observe the birdlife visiting the lagoon.
 The car park is located off Hestercombe Road.

 Jim Bacon Memorial Reserve in West Moonah contains a mix of open parkland and a 2ha remnant patch of rare black gum forest.
 Several rare plants are found here including Blue Devil, a small, prickly herb with distinctive blue foliage.

 The reserve also provides habitat for several bird species including the threatened Swift Parrot.

 Access is from Devines Road, Thornleigh Street and Hudson Crescent.